-The autocorrelation function crosses 0 only for the NO_2 time series at the Peresyp, whereas this statistic for other time series remains positive.
-The values, where the autocorrelation function first crosses 0.1, can be chosen as τ , but in [6,9] it's showed that an attractor cannot be adequately reconstructed for very large values of τ .
+It is worth to note that the values, where the autocorrelation function first crosses 0.1, are usually chosen as τ . however, it is known that an attractor cannot be adequately reconstructed for very large values of τ .
 So, before making up final decision we calculate the dimension of attractor for all values in Table 1.
-The large values of τ result in impossibility to determine both the correlation exponents and attractor dimensions using Grassberger-Procaccia method [1,16].
-As in a case of the chaos-geometric Gdansk region pollution dynamics [10], here the outcome is explained not only inappropriate values of τ but also shortcomings of correlation dimension method.
-If algorithm [14] is used, then a percentages of false nearest neighbours are comparatively large in a case of large τ .
-If time lags determined by average mutual information are used, then algorithm of false nearest neighbours provides $d_E = 6$ for all air pollutants.
+Very large values of τ result in impossibility to determine both the correlation exponents and attractor dimensions using the known Grassberger-Procaccia method.